microsoft/cobalt/infra/modules/providers/azure/api-mgmt/README.md

 A terraform module in Cobalt to provide API manangement with the following characteristics:

-- Ability to specify resource group name in which the API manager is deployed.
+- Ability to specify resource group name in which the Service Plan is deployed.
-- Ability to specify resource group location in which the API manager is deployed.
+- Ability to specify resource group location in which the Service Plan is deployed.
 - Also gives ability to specify the following for API Manager based on the requirements:
   - name : The name of the API Manager to be deployed.
+  - service_plan_resource_group_name : The Name of the Resource Group where the Service Plan exists.
   - publisher_name : The name of the Publisher/Company of the API Management Service.
   - publisher_email : The email of Publisher/Company of the API Management Service.
   - tags : A mapping of tags assigned to the resource.